-No recordable incidents were reported in the month of April 2021.
-The performance metrics relating to accidents per working hour remain well below the Occupational Safety and Health Administration (OSHA) goals for similar construction.
+No recordable incidents were reported in the month of May 2021.
+The May 2021 safety report was not available when this report was prepared.
+The construction safety data in Table 7, below, will be updated in the next monthly report.
+The performance metrics relating to accidents per working hour remain well within the Occupational Safety and Health Administration (OSHA) goals for similar construction.
 The current incident statistics for the project are shown in Table 7, as well as where they are not applicable (NA).